onera/paradigm/training/Fortran/02_Exercise_1/exercise_1.md

 ## Get the partitionned mesh

-You can now **get** (step 4) the ouput mesh of the partitioning algorithm.
+You can now **get** (step 4) the output mesh of the partitioning algorithm.
 Depending on the numerical method, the mesh has to be described in a different way.
 For Finite-Element methods a nodal connectivity ([option 1](#Nodal-connectivity-(i.e.-Finite-Element-style)))) usually suffices while for Finite-Volume methods all descending connectivities ([option 2](#Descending-connectivity-(i.e.-Finite-Volume-style))) are of interest.
 Choose which one suits you best and go further in the exercise to the associated section.